rohanrj3296/Machine_Learning_Project_Spam_SMS_Detection_Model/README.md

 To calculate the accuracy of model I have divided the dataset into Training and Testing set with 85:15 ratio

 I have selected Multinomial Naive Bayes Classification Algorithm , Because it is accurate to 98.44%

+To get the spam SMS detection models with other classification algorithms , refer to spam_SMS_classification Models file